-- 8) There must be no damage to shellfish beds in mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua) and no damage to saltmarsh or seagrass meadows, except as necessary for the installation of an aid to navigation under Rule C.1.1.4. - 9) Any visible disturbance of the foreshore or seabed must be remedied or restored within 48 hours of completion of works in a mapped (refer I Maps | Ngā mahere matawhenua): - a) Area of Outstanding Natural Character Area, or - b) Outstanding Natural Feature, or - Site or Area of Significance to tāngata whenua, or - d) Significant Ecological Area. - 10) There must be no disturbance of indigenous or migratory bird nesting or roosting sites. - 11) Outside outstanding natural character, outstanding natural feature or significant ecological areas, any visible disturbance of the foreshore or seabed must be remedied or restored within seven days. - 12) The structure or activity must not: - a) cause permanent scouring or erosion of banks, or - b) cause or exacerbate flooding of other property, or - c) materially reduce the ability of a river to convey flood flows into the coastal marine area (including as a result of debris accumulating against structures). - 13) Any discharge must not: - a) occur for more than five consecutive days, and for more than 12 hours per day, or - cause any of the following effects in the receiving waters beyond the zone of reasonable mixing: - the production of conspicuous oil or grease films, scums or foams, of floatable or suspended materials, or - ii. any conspicuous change in the colour or visual clarity, or - iii. an emission of objectionable odour.
+- 8) There must be no damage to shellfish beds in mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua) and no damage to saltmarsh or seagrass meadows, except as necessary for the installation of an aid to navigation under Rule C.1.1.4. - 9) Any visible disturbance of the foreshore or seabed must be remedied or restored within 48 hours of completion of works in a mapped (refer I Maps | Ngā mahere matawhenua): - a) Area of Outstanding Natural Character Area, or - b) Outstanding Natural Feature, or - c) Site or Area of Significance to tangata whenua, or - d) Significant Ecological Area, or - e) Outstanding Natural Landscape, or - f) Significant Bird Area critical bird habitats. - 10) There must be no disturbance of indigenous or migratory bird nesting or roosting sites. - 11) Outside Outstanding Natural Character, Outstanding Natural Feature, Significant Ecological Areas or Significant Bird Area critical bird habitats, any visible disturbance of the foreshore or seabed must be remedied or restored within seven days. - 12) The structure or activity must not: - a) cause permanent scouring or erosion of banks, or - b) cause or exacerbate flooding of other property, or - c) materially reduce the ability of a river to convey flood flows into the coastal marine area (including as a result of debris accumulating against structures). - 13) Any discharge must not: - a) occur for more than five consecutive days, and for more than 12 hours per day, or - cause any of the following effects in the receiving waters beyond the zone of reasonable mixing: - the production of conspicuous oil or grease films, scums or foams, of floatable or suspended materials, or - ii. any conspicuous change in the colour or visual clarity, or - iii. an emission of objectionable odour.